1.0 Recap

 One popular answer is that we should leave certain words alone.
 We have inherited very bad habits,

 traditions, and customs, and old habits are hard to shake.
-We were told in primary school that words normally
+We were told in primary school that words

-define the word table, your mind draws a blank.
+asks you to define the word table, your mind draws a blank.
 How do you define a table anyways?
-I sit at one every day, I
+I sit at

-eat on it, I place things upon it.
-The one I have at home is made mostly of wood and a bit of metal, which I think
+one every day, I eat on it, I place things upon it.
+The one I have at home is made mostly of wood and a bit

-is aluminum.
+of metal, which I think is aluminum.
 My local carpenter customized it especially for me.
-So how should I answer the question?
+So how should I

-Should I focus on how it was built, on its material constitution, on what it is, on what it is used for?
-In the end,
+answer the question?
+Should I focus on how it was built, on its material constitution, on what it is, on what

-you get such a brainstorm rush that you resolve to leave table undefined.
+it is used for?
+In the end, you get such a brainstorm rush that you resolve to leave table undefined.
 Yeah!

 That's the ticket!
-The word

-table cannot be defined.
+The word table cannot be defined.
 It is one of those 'whatchmacallit?' primitive words.

 Yeah!
-And curiously, so are the

-words tree, rock, coconut, and every word you can think of.
-For some strange reason it is very difficult to
+And curiously, so are the words tree, rock, coconut, and every word you can think of.
+For some

 The correct answer is that for the purposes of a scientific theory -- meaning a rational explanation -- you